Senate Dems boycott votes on Trump's picks to head Health and Treasury

 The move is an effort to halt the confirmations of Rep. Tom Price as secretary of Health and Human Services and Steve Mnuchin as Treasury secretary after contentious confirmation hearings in which Democrats on the Senate Finance Committee accused both nominees of withholding important information.

-While Democrats do not have the votes to defeat the nominations in the Republican-held Senate, a quorum of committee members must be present to hold a vote.
+While Democrats do not have the votes to defeat the nominations in the Republican-held Senate, a quorum of committee members must be present to hold a vote to advance the cabinet picks to a final confirmation vote.

-Democrats said they want more information about Price's investments in health care companies that they contend could pose ethical issues for the incoming head of HHS.
-And Mnuchin was grilled last week about his company's role in the housing crisis in 2008.

-Both nominees were accused of withholding information from the committee during the disclosure process.
-Price and Mnuchin have said any missing information was unintentional and they worked to provide any gaps.

 A new date for the votes has not yet been set.